Union: Mulvaney comments confirm agency moves meant to cut

 The USDA said in June it would move most of the employees of the Economic Research Service and National Institute of Food and Agriculture partly to bring the two agencies closer to farmers and agribusinesses.
 The Interior Department has offered a similar rationale for breaking up the Bureau of Land Management’s headquarters and putting employees in 11 western states.

-Mulvaney said “the quiet parts out loud,” said Aaron Weiss, deputy director of the Center for Western Priorities, a Denver-based non-profit critical of the Trump administration’s Interior Department.
+Mulvaney said “the quiet parts out loud,” said Aaron Weiss, deputy director of the Center for Western Priorities, a Denver-based nonprofit critical of the Trump administration’s Interior Department.
 Weiss sees an “intentional brain drain” to “get rid of expertise across the government.”

 “This is part of their grand strategy,” said Dave Verardo, president of the American Federation of Government Employees local that represents the USDA workers.
 “Reduce government so that people can come into power and do whatever they want without any checks and balances.”